qiaochen/LLM_RAG_papers/README.md

 				-
 				- Bag-of-token representation + BM25
 		- Reranker
-			- Different from retriever, modern rerankers usually take in both query and document to rerank the documents
+			- Different from retriever, modern rerankers usually take in both query and document as input to rerank the documents, thus more computationally expensive.
+Normally, they are applied to top-K retriever returned candidate documents
 		- Indexed resources
 	- In a vanila RAG system, LLM is fixed, so the upper bound of the response quality is determined by the retrieval system and the external resources.
 		- At a small resource scale (e.g., < 10k documents), dense vector approach with vector databases (e.g., [qdrant](https://qdrant.tech/articles/sparse-vectors/), [faiss](https://faiss.ai/index.html)) can be a good solution.
 However, the vectors and indexes (e.g., by [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320)) are loaded to RAM, which may not be applicable to a larger scale.